EyaRidene/NESTahfedhProject/README.md

 - ReactJS: A JavaScript library for building user interfaces.
 - PostgreSQL: A powerful open-source relational database system.
 - TypeORM: An ORM for TypeScript and JavaScript that supports various databases.
-- Redux: A predictable state container for JavaScript applications.
-- Material-UI: A popular UI framework for React applications.

 ## Installation